 - If you are absent from work on the day your coverage would otherwise have taken effect, your coverage will begin on the date you return to work.

-After you have used up your Sick Leave credits (to a maximum of 90 calendar days for any one period of disability) or after you have been totally disabled for five working days, whichever is later, the Short Term Disability Plan may provide you with a monthly benefit equal to 66 2/3% of your regular salary, payable for the balance of your first 112 calendar days of total disability.
-These benefits are subject to income tax.
+After you have used up your sick leave credits (to a maximum of 112 calendar days for any one period of disability) or after you have been totally disabled for five working days, whichever is later, the Short-term Disability Plan may provide you with a monthly benefit equal to 66 2/3% of your regular salary, payable for the balance of your first 112 calendar days of total disability.
+These benefits, paid to you by the university for the duration of your short-term disability, are subject to income tax.

 Cost of Living Adjustment